zingdata/flutter-code-editor/lib/src/code_field/code_controller/helpers/suggestions/SUGGESTIONS.md

    - If no dot is found, try to detect the SQL context from FROM/JOIN clauses
    - Set the detected table as context for future suggestions

-4. **Word Boundary Analysis (Off-Main-Thread)**
+4. **Word Boundary and Multi-Word Analysis (Off-Main-Thread)**
    - The text analysis is delegated to a background isolate
    - First find the complete word at the current cursor position
+   - For multi-word fields, identify potential phrases by looking backward from cursor
-   - Generate suggestions for the complete word if possible
+   - Generate suggestions for the complete word/phrase if possible
+   - If no direct matches, look for token-based matches within multi-word identifiers
    - Only fall back to partial matches at proper word boundaries, never mid-word
    - Maintain word integrity for replacement operations